• Skip to primary navigation

 I adore a stuffed mushroom.
 It seems like such an elevated appetizer, but it’s quite approachable.
 And it involves the use of cream cheese, which is almost always a guarantee of deliciousness.

 They are also incredibly versatile.
 I was feeling chorizo when I came up with this recipe for Keto Chorizo Stuffed Mushrooms.
 Chorizo has such a lively, bold flavor that using it as a stuffed mushroom filling means your seasoning is done for you.
-I recommend using a high-quality chorizo – I picked my chorizo up locally from an Eastern European Deli called Kramarczuk’s.
+I recommend using high-quality chorizo - I picked my chorizo up locally from an Eastern European Deli called Kramarczuk’s.

 Keto Chorizo Stuffed Mushrooms